alsuren/alsuren.github.io/cv.md

 Tably is an early stage startup.
 The core idea is very similar to Google Sheets, but with key insights that allow it to be taken in a different direction.

-* Worked in a Full Stack Rust codebase.
-* Created our long-tail import pipeline, working closely with a junior engineer (based on Airbyte and some JSONSchema magic - read more at https://tably.com/blog/connecting-people-with-their-data).
+* Created our data import pipeline for multiple different data sources, working closely with a junior engineer (based on Airbyte - read more at [https://tably.com/blog/connecting-people-with-their-data](https://tably.com/blog/connecting-people-with-their-data)).
   * Drove the selection of a frontend web framework (sycamore).
 * Worked with CEO on designing direction-setting workshops.
 * Mentored junior engineers on sometimes orthogonal projects, and with senior engineers on mentoring junior engineers.
+* Buzzwords: Mentoring, Full Stack Rust, WebAssembly, Operational Transforms, Extract Transform Load, Airbyte, JSONSchema, AWS, Github Actions.

 ### Red Badger